OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 ELAW’s Defending the Defenders program provides free legal and scientific support for frontline public-interest environmental and human rights lawyers around the globe, many who face severe threats of violence on a daily basis as they defend their communities.

-OAEC was invited by ELAW partner and indigenous-led legal team CEJUDHCAN of the North-Atlantic Region of Nicaragua to visit a dozen Indigenous Miskito communities they advocate for.
-The Miskito people and their traditional homeland – the second largest rainforest in the western Hemisphere – are under direct threat from illegal mining, logging, and settlement.
-Violence towards Indigenous Miskito people is rampant in the area.
+OAEC was invited by ELAW partners and indigenous Miskitu leaders (we are not listing names due to safety concerns) in the North-Atlantic Region of Nicaragua to visit a dozen indigenous Miskitu communities they advocate for.
+The Miskitu people and their traditional homeland – the second largest rainforest in the western Hemisphere – are under direct threat from illegal mining, logging, and settlement.
+Violence towards indigenous Miskitu people is rampant in the area.

 The Opportunity and its Impact

-While CEJUDHCAN and native leaders battle in through legal channels to force Nicaragua to complete the title transfer to people in the autonomous region, women in the communities are building their ability to govern their lands.
-These women governance groups are implementing democratic systems of share communal governance.
+While Miskitu lawyers and native leaders battle through legal channels to force Nicaragua to complete the title transfer to people in the autonomous region, women in the communities are building their ability to govern their lands.
+These women-led governance groups are implementing democratic systems of shared communal governance.
 Since many men have had to migrate to cities to find work or have been killed in land conflicts, in many areas of the autonomous region, women have had to take principle responsibility for land management and food production.
 These women are seeking support in their endeavors to be sound practitioners of sustainable land management.
-In this agro-ecology training project, Awas Tingni women seek:
+In this agro-ecology training project, Miskitu women seek:

 Land disputes in Nicaragua, largely ignored by the authoritarian government, have led to precarious situations for indigenous communities and those who defend them.
 In many cases, the companies who carry out violations against human rights defenders and communities are working in collaboration with police forces and even the army.